DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-09-12-emailing-providers-to-let-them-know-study-sites-is-no-longer-mandatory.md

 # Publishing courses with one ‘School’ (school placement)

-If you’re using ‘Main site’ as your only school placement in the ‘Schools’ section on Publish, that's fine – you can publish a course with one school only.
+If you’re using ‘Main site’ as your only school placement in the ‘Schools’ section on Publish, that’s fine – you can publish a course with one school only.

 We understand that for large organisations working with many schools, adding placement information at this stage can be difficult and we do not want to delay any courses from being published.